koogunmo/nessa/README.md

 	20130801

 with any separator in place of the dot.
+At the time of writing, daily shows have not been tested at all.

 ### Specials / Miniseries

-We need to create expressions for miniseries
+We need to create expressions for miniseries.
 ## Acknowledgments

 Nessa utilises the following third-party data sources:

-- [TVShowsApp](http://tvshowsapp.com): If you like our software, please donate to them so they can keep up their fantastic work.
+- [TVShowsApp](http://tvshowsapp.com): If you like *our* software, please donate to *them* so they can keep up their fantastic work (and providing us with data)
 - [The TVDB](http://thetvdb.com): Extended show information and artwork
 - [TV Rage](http://www.tvrage.com): Episode data